 American, United Express, Northwest Airlink, and the Delta Connection carriers, ASA and Comair provide non-stop service to eight major cities.

-Ground Transit: Local for hire shuttle service is available at SHD.
+Local for hire shuttle service is available at SHD.
 Multiple shuttle and cab companies are available at CHO and ROA.
 Multiple car rental agencies are available at each airport.
 Carolina Tailwinds may be able to offer a complementary ground shuttle to/from the tour if you fly in and out of ROA.
 Call us for more details.

 Arrival/Departure Timing